 Geoff has led partnerships to enhance park conservation across all levels of government, from national park management to the revitalization of community parks.
 He was most recently the Principal of Ridgeline Management Consulting, where he helped nonprofit organizations build capacity.
 Previously, he served in leadership roles at the Downtown Providence Parks Conservancy, the Santa Monica Mountains Fund, the Center for Park Management at the National Parks Conservation Association, and at IBM Global Business Services.

-Becky leads the development of an emerging conservation program that works in collaboration with California State Parks’ Natural Resources division.
+Leads the development of an emerging conservation program that works in collaboration with California State Parks’ Natural Resources division.

-Becky has worked at the intersection of resource management and inquiry-based youth education for nearly a decade.
+Becky has worked at the intersection of resource management and education for nearly a decade.
 Her previous roles have focused on groundwater sustainability planning for basin-scale conservation initiatives, program management for a Californian urban water conservation district, and development of watershed education programs in northern Idaho and southern California.
 Becky completed her Ph.D. in Watershed Science and Management at the University of Idaho, and her B.A. in Environmental Science at Colorado College.

 Manages finance and accounting and supports building the infrastructure needed for Parks California to grow.